 Brassica species encompass a diverse range of economically important crop species worth in excess of $20 billion worldwide.

-Determining relationships between genes, traits and the environment will aid targeted crop improvement to secure future yields.
+Determining the relationships between genes, traits and the environment will provide a new understanding of how plant development is influenced by the environment which will aid targeted crop improvement to secure future yields.